 Broad niche blogs have a chance in this age of digital content if:

-- You already have an authority and following.
+- You already have authority and a following.
 Say, you’re Meghan Markle and everyone already knows who you are and will be interested to read about anything you say or wear or eat or do.